anershab/email-generator/README.md

 To start it, run `npm run front`.
 Then, you may load your desired component through the URL bar.

-For example: To load the component `/emails/Welcome.jsx`, type in `localhost:3000/Welcome`.
+For example: To load the component `/emails/Welcome/Welcome.jsx`, type in `localhost:3000/Welcome`.
 Casing is important!

 Edit your component as you see fit; changes will be reflected in the browser.

 Your components may accept a prop object like any other React component.
 However, bear in mind that these are emails and clients will reject and prune JS code.
 If you want to use flashy components, seek CSS alternatives.

+**Important!
+Component files must be located under their own folder.**

 #### Styling